VasaraSujal/Rental_management/README.md

 # 🏠✨ Rental Management System

-A **Full-Stack Web Application** to simplify and digitize the rental process.
-Customers can **browse, book, and pay** for rental items securely, while admins can **manage inventory, bookings, and notifications** – all in one place.
+A **full-stack web application** designed to make the rental process seamless, transparent, and efficient for both **customers** and **admins**.
+From browsing products to secure online payments and real-time email notifications, this system covers the **entire rental lifecycle**.

+Whether it’s **vehicles, electronics, tools, or any other rentable items**, this platform lets users rent with just a few clicks while giving admins the power to manage everything in one dashboard.

 ---